Skip to Content

 Add Reclaimed Wood

-In order to make the cabinet look like two separate pieces, you will want to add some additional wood and trim to the bottom half of the cabinet.
+To make the cabinet look like two separate pieces, you will want to add some additional wood and trim to the bottom half of the cabinet.

-I used some weathered reclaimed wood that we had leftover from another project.
+I used some weathered reclaimed wood that we had left over from another project.
 You can purchase new boards or trim work from the hardware store.

 add reclaimed wood to make card catalog cabinet.

-Now add full-size boards to the side panels.
+Now, add full-size boards to the side panels.
 We striped the boards using a table saw to create the trim pieces.
 A single board was attached to the cabinet’s center to divide the piece.

 Add reclaimed wood to IKEA cabinet to make apothecary cabinet.

-Now the bottom appears to be larger than the top.
+Now, the bottom appears to be larger than the top.
 The IKEA Hack is coming together.
 The reclaimed wood gives the bottom half a primitive, rustic feel.

-Now it’s time to work on the top half of the cabinet.
+Now, it’s time to work on the top half of the cabinet.
 This is where the Apothecary Cabinet/Card File comes into play.

 By purchasing two 2X4 sheets of 1/4″ plywood, you will have enough wood to create the illusion of small drawers.
 The 8 door fronts are 13×13, so begin by cutting 32 – 6×6 squares.
 We used a table saw to strip the plywood into the appropriate size.